ashiwalv/Cloud-Computing-01/PROPOSAL.md

 3. Run multiple tests against the build
 4. Load balancing the application using Kubernetes (scale)

-it is open decision to make if the docker hub host is either be local or services like google cloud, AWS , Azure , docker hub etc.
+it is an open decision to make if the docker hub host is either be local or services like google cloud, AWS, Azure, docker hub, etc.